Adhiraj170204/CommandAgent/README.md

 ## ✨ Features

-- 🧠 **AI-Powered Command Generation** - Uses Perplexity Sonar API to convert natural language to executable commands
+- 🧠 **AI-Powered Command Generation** - Uses OpenAI Chat Completions to convert natural language to executable commands
 - 🛡️ **Safe Execution** - Interactive approval process with command validation and dangerous command detection
 - 📁 **Smart Directory Management** - Automatic directory tracking and context switching
+- 💬 **Continuous Chat in One Run** - After a task completes, continue with “Is there anything else?” in the same conversation
+- ⏳ **Minimal Console UI** - Spinner-based "working..." interface with hidden command logs
+- 🧾 **Terminal Context to AI** - Captures command outputs and adds summaries to the ongoing chat for better follow-ups
 - 🎯 **Multi-Language Support** - Supports Node.js, Python, Java, HTML/CSS/JS, Docker, and more
 - ⚡ **MERN Stack Specialist** - Optimized for full-stack JavaScript development
 - 🔧 **Flexible Interface** - Both interactive CLI and programmatic API